 Barrical/Barrical - Freeride dreams are made of these.
 They are flexible, yet stable.
 You can flip them for different responses so experiment to find your groove.
 You can't go wrong with these.

-Sizing Image - Every truck company seems to represent their truck sizing a little differently, so it's easy to get confused, particularly if you're new to skateboarding.
-To avoid any potential confusion take a look at this image and then reference the size chart.
+Sizing Image - Every truck company seems to represent their truck sizing a little differently, so it's easy to get confused.
+To avoid any potential confusion take a look at this graphic and then reference the size chart.

 Risers from the following brands are not compatible with the baseplates of these trucks.